MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 {: .challenge}

 > ## Pro tip: Selecting a range of columns
 > Sometimes, we want to select a range of contiguous columns.
-Rather than writing out each column name, we can use the `:` operator to selecting a range of columns
+Rather than writing out each column name, we can use the `:` operator to select a range of columns
 >
 > ~~~
 > sample_data %>%